How to Use Olive Oil for Weight LossReading time: 10 min

 What are the health benefits of olive oil?

-There are many olive oil benefits, including reduced risk of heart disease, and cancer, regulating blood sugar as well as other anti-inflammatory properties.
+There are many benefits of olive oil, including reduced risk of heart disease and cancer, regulating blood sugar, and other anti-inflammatory properties.

-Topically, olive oil can even fight against the signs of aging and is used the world over to keep skin, hair, and nails healthy and strong.
+Topically, olive oil can even fight against the signs of aging and is used worldwide to keep skin, hair, and nails healthy and strong.

 Can olive oil be reused?

-Olive oil used can be reused, however, it will take on some of the flavors of whatever was cooked in it.
+Olive oil can be reused; however, it will take on some of the flavors of whatever was cooked in it.

 Can I cook with Extra Virgin Olive Oil?